leolanese/Angular-apple-music-lists/README.md

 # Angular `Apple` Music List display

-Angular Apple Music-Lists using Angular, RxJS and Angular Material.
+Angular Apple Music-Lists using Angular, RxJS and new Angular Material.

 ## Instruction and deployment: